madhav0402/flexmoney_assignment/client/README.md

 6. admin_profile - Similar to new_user.php, but for admin

 7. user_listing - This is the list of all users, where each user's details and payment status can be tracked by the admin.
-Atmost 10 records are visible at a time due to pagination and the records can be sorted according to name, phone etc.
+At most 10 records are visible at a time due to pagination and the records can be sorted according to name, phone, etc.

-8. function.js - This consists of all the client-side logic and input validations(via regex).
-Every user interaction happens via AJAX.
+8. function.js - This consists of all the client-side logic like pagination, sorting columns, etc, and input validations(via regex).
+Every user interaction with the server happens via AJAX.